thirumurthis/Learnings/kafka/strimzi-kafka-mirrormaker2/notes_kraft.md

 - Below is the mirrormaker2 configuration which connects to the plain port.

-This blog doesn't use TLS port, in order to use the TLS port we need to create kafka user on the source and destination.
-Copy the kafka source ca-certificate and user ca-certificate to the destination cluster and update the MM2 configuration.
+This blog doesn't use TLS port, in order to use the TLS port in Mirrirmaker2 configuration we need to create kafka user on the source and destination.
+Create secrets on the destination kind cluster with the source kafka cluster ca-certificate and user ca-certificate in the destination cluster.
+And update the Mirrormaker2 configuration with authentication and secret info.
+Refer the strimzi documentation for more details.

 ```yaml
 # file-name: mm2-target-plain.yaml